kadykov/natural-sticky/README.md

 **The problem with existing solutions:** Most sticky header libraries use CSS animations or JavaScript tweening that feel disconnected from your actual scroll behavior.
 They slide, fade, or pop in/out with predetermined timing that can feel jarring or distracting.

 **Our approach:** No animations at all.
-Instead, we smartly switch between `sticky` and `relative` positioning, letting the browser's native scrolling handle all movement.
+Instead, we smartly switch between positioning modes (`sticky`/`relative` for traditional behavior, `fixed`/`absolute` for floating elements), letting the browser's native scrolling handle all movement.
 Headers and footers flow naturally with your scroll speed - hide naturally when scrolling down, reappear naturally when scrolling up.
+The floating mode enables multiple elements on the same page without document flow conflicts.

 **Key Benefits:**

-- **🚀 Ultra Lightweight:** 1.0KB (header) / 1.2KB (footer) - no dependencies
+- **🪶 Ultra Lightweight:** 1.1KB (header) / 1.2KB (footer) - no dependencies
-- **🎯 Natural Movement:** Flows with your scroll speed, no artificial animations
+- **🌊 Natural Movement:** Flows with your scroll speed, no artificial animations or distracting effects
-- **🔇 Non-Distracting:** Movement feels like part of the content, not a separate UI behavior
+- **🤹 Multiple Elements:** Animate multiple headers, footers, and floating elements without conflicts
-- **⚡ Gap-Free Transitions:** Smart prediction eliminates visual gaps during direction changes
+- **♟️ Smart Positioning:** Predictive gap elimination and flexible document flow control
-- **🎛️ Fine-tunable:** Optional parameters for different use cases and preferences
+- **🎛️ Fine-tunable:** Three parameters control natural feel, activation, and positioning mode

 **Compared to alternatives:**

-- **Headroom.js:** ~7KB, slide animations, requires configuration
+- **Headroom.js:** ~4.6KB, slide animations, requires configuration
-- **AOS:** ~13KB, complex animations, heavy setup
+- **AOS:** ~14.2KB, complex animations, heavy setup
-- **Natural Sticky:** 1.0-1.2KB, zero dependencies, natural movement that doesn't break focus
+- **Natural Sticky:** 1.1-1.2KB, zero dependencies, natural movement that doesn't break focus

 ## Installation